mnorrisvuw/MN-Better-Notation-Plugins-for-MuseScore/README.md

 **MN Check Layout & Instrumentation**

-* Only checks the top staff of a harp part for issues
-* Cannot check the title, subtitle or composer text for various text issues; this seems to be a limitation of the MuseScore plugin architecture for now.
-Hopefully future versions will allow me to get a reference to these objects.
 * For some checks such as dynamics under rests, the plugin will not check if the instrument is on a grand staff (future versions should be able to do this, it just requires a bit more code)
 * Redundant dynamics check doesn’t yet check for *più* or *meno*